appsmithorg/appsmith-docs/website/docs/packages/overview.md

 UI Modules provide the capability to encapsulate widgets and other UI components, promoting reusability in the user interface.

 * **Enhanced Modularity:** UI Modules allow for the encapsulation of diverse UI components, promoting modular design practices for a more organized and maintainable user interface.
-* **Reusable Components:** Developers can create reusable UI components within UI Modules, reducing redundancy and accelerating the development process.
+* **Reusable Components:** You can create reusable UI components, reducing redundancy and accelerating the development process.

 ## Getting started